Short-Term Restorative Care (STRC) 065-13150000

 Note:

-• pre-entry cannot be claimed in respect of care recipients receiving STRC
+- pre-entry could not be claimed in respect of care recipients receiving STRC

 Lapsing of STRC approval

-An STRC approval is valid on the approval date for 6 months and 1 day after the date of My Aged Care signing the approval.
-To receive STRC, the care recipient must enter STRC within the 6 month entry period.
+An STRC approval was valid for 6 months and 1 day after the date of My Aged Care signing the approval.
+To receive STRC, the care recipient had to have entered STRC within the 6 month entry period.

-• does not commence STRC within the entry period or
+- did not commence STRC within the entry period, or

-If an STRC approval lapses, to commence another episode of STRC, a care recipient needs a reassessment and a new STRC approval from My Aged Care.
+A care recipient required a reassessment and a new STRC approval from My Aged Care if:

-Note: if STRC commences on the last day of the approval period, the STRC is deemed valid.
+Note: if STRC commenced on the last day of the approval period, the STRC was deemed valid.

 The Resources page contains links to external websites.